Brewers vs. Cubs Player Props Betting Odds

 Contreras Stats

-- William Contreras has 12 doubles, a triple, nine home runs, 28 walks and 29 RBI (58 total hits).
-He has stolen one base.
+- William Contreras has 13 doubles, a triple, nine home runs, 28 walks and 30 RBI (60 total hits).
+He has swiped one base.

 Contreras Recent Games